xiaolinxiner/docker-openharmony-rootfs/README.md

 # now you can use 'vi' and 'wget' command
 ```

-Or you can find more 'openharmony version' open-source software via this community: https://gitcode.com/OpenHarmonyPCDeveloper
+Or you can find more 'openharmony version' software via this community: https://gitcode.com/OpenHarmonyPCDeveloper

-## Use it on github workflow
+## Use it on GitHub workflow

+To use this image in GitHub workflow, you first need to use an arm64 runner.
+GitHub provides arm64 [partner images](https://github.com/actions/partner-runner-images) that we can use for free.

-The `actions/checkout` workflow depends on the Node.js environment, and we need to do special handling for it.
+It should be noted that there is a very commonly used workflow called `actions/checkout`, which relies on the Node.js environment, and we need to give it special treatment.

 ```yml
 jobs: